numfocus/gsoc/2016/proposals/rai-vivek.md

 ## Abstract

-Software is indispensable for any modern scientists irrespective of their field of work.
+Software is indispensable for any modern scientist irrespective of their field of work.
 However, many scientists lack or have limited exposure to tools and practices that would allow them to write more reliable and maintainable code with less effort.